-- interest on cash deposits and fixed interest securities is accrued on a daily basis - dividends from equities are accrued when the stock is quoted ex-dividend - rents from property are accrued in accordance with the terms of the lease.
+- interest on cash deposits and fixed interest securities is accrued on a daily basis - dividends from equities are accrued when the stock is quoted ex-dividend - rental income from operating leases on properties owned by the fund is recognised on a straight line basis over the term of the lease.
+Any lease incentives granted are recognised as an integral part of the total rental income, over the term of the lease.